rice9797/multi4channels/README.md

 •  Built with VLC for stream processing.
 •  Powered by Flask for the web UI.
 •  Designed for Channels DVR.

-Donations appreciated but not necessary.
-Buy me a coffee if you like at: [coff.ee/rice9797](https://buymeacoffee.com/rice9797)